Saint Paul's Church, Tarsus: Restoration

 The church has been put under protection since 1993 and restoration work was carried out from 1998-2000.
 It is now under the protection of the Ministry of Culture and officially known as Monumental Museum.
-Although the church is open to religious services, because of the lack of community, regular services are not held; but ceremonies are held for groups of pilgrims.
+Although the church is open to religious services, because of the lack of community, regular services are not held; however, ceremonies are held for groups of pilgrims.
 During Saint Pavlos year between 29 June 2008 and 29 June 2009, there was a number of special ceremonies and the closing ceremony of the year was held in Saint Paul's Church in Tarsus.

 The church and its surroundings are on the UN World Heritage Tentative List.